huggingface/blog/community-datasets.md

 ## Join our first cohort of communities who want to build better datasets together!

-We’re very excited about the possibilities unlocked by this new simple flow for hosting annotation tasks.
-To support the community in building better datasets Hugging Face and Argilla invite interested people and communities to join our initial cohort of community dataset builders.
+We’re very excited about the possibilities unlocked by this new, simple flow for hosting annotation tasks.
+To support the community in building better datasets, Hugging Face and Argilla invite interested people and communities to join our initial cohort of community dataset builders.

 People joining this cohort will: